rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 Here are some more tips to improve workflow performance:

-- Reshape data so it is long rather than wide.
+- Reshape data so it is long rather than wide (more rows, fewer columns).
 This improves cuDF's ability to execute in parallel on the entire GPU!
 - Avoid element-wise iteration and mutation.
 If you can, use pandas functions to manipulate an entire column at once rather than writing raw `for` loops that compute and assign.